at-internship/at-resources-ui/README.md

 # Node JS Project for AT Resources UI (Internal app)

-README file for AT-RESOURCES-UI
+at-resources-ui app, is one of the 3 projects of this internship program, which is in charge of managing stories and tasks, based on SCRUM methodology.

 ## Getting Started

-<b>December 2020</b>
+<b>december, 2020</b>

-at-resources app, one of the 3 projects of this internship program, which is in charge of managing stories and tasks,based on scrum methodology.

 GitHub - [https://github.com/at-internship/at-resources-ui](https://github.com/at-internship/at-resources-ui)